lavalink-devs/Lavalink/docs/getting-started/troubleshooting.md

     com.sedmelluq.discord.lavaplayer.tools.ExceptionTools: DEBUG
     # Log YouTube Plugin stuff (only needed if you have issues with YouTube)
     dev.lavalink.youtube: DEBUG
+    # Log Koe internals (only needed if you have issues with Koe/DAVE)
+    moe.kyokobot.koe.internal.dave: TRACE
+    moe.kyokobot.koe.internal.gateway: TRACE

   # This will log all requests to the REST API
   request: